Developing Future Leaders in Hospice & Palliative Medicine

 Throughout their training, fellows in the program work in a variety of health systems and care settings with diverse patient populations and graduate fully prepared to practice in inpatient, outpatient, hospice or palliative care settings.
 Additionally, fellows supplement their clinical knowledge by engaging in a year-long board-focused didactic curriculum and accessing board review materials.

-Fellows spend dedicated time learning about health equity, social determinants of health and how to be a disruptor in this system that still perpetuates inequity.
+Fellows spend dedicated time learning about health equity and social determinants of health.
 Fellows also have the option to participate in Dell Med’s common curriculum focused on health systems science, Advancing Care Transformation.
 In addition to training, a complementary series of wellness sessions equips fellows with a toolkit to reduce burnout and find joy in their work.

 The Hospice and Palliative Medicine Fellowship is affiliated with Dell Med’s Department of Internal Medicine.